AllanKoder/ComputerScienceResources.com/docs/ROADMAP.md

 This document outlines the planned phases and major milestones for ComputerScienceResources.com.
 It is intended for contributors and anyone interested in the long-term vision of the project.

-This project is actually version 2/a complete redesign, which originally used blade, alpine, and htmx over inertia.
+This project is actually a complete redesign, which originally used blade, alpine, and htmx over inertia.

 ---